dominikwelke/dominikwelke.github.io/index.rst

 I mainly collect behavioral data together with EEG and eye tracking, sometimes along with peripheral physiology (ECG, EMG etc).
-Yet, I fancy research tech and also gained some experience with intracranial EEG, DBS, fNIRS, fMRI, motion capturing, facial emotion tracking etc. as well as slice physiology, patch-clamp, (opto)genetics, electron/fluorescence/light microscopy etc. in the more hardcore biology realms.
+Yet, I fancy research tech and also have some experience with intracranial EEG, DBS, fNIRS, fMRI, motion capturing, facial emotion tracking etc. as well as slice physiology, patch-clamp, (opto)genetics, electron/fluorescence/light microscopy etc. in the more hardcore biology realms.
 I am also interested in meta-science and friend of the open science movement.
 I integrated best practice thinking, power analysis, preregistrations, replication efforts and preprints into my research workflow.
-I regularly contribute to FOSS code bases such as the MNE-Python ecosystem.
+I contribute to FOSS code bases such as the MNE-Python ecosystem.